mltframework/mlt_web/plugins/FilterAvfilter-astats.md

 description:
-only measure_perchannel these overall statistics
+Select the parameters which are measured overall
 type: string
 readonly: no
 required: no